vegaprotocol/documentation/docs/concepts/vega-chain/data-nodes.md

 The data node uses [hypertables ↗](https://docs.timescale.com/latest/using-timescaledb/hypertables) to store data.
 Hypertables are a TimescaleDB feature that allows you to store large amounts of time-series data in a more efficient way than a regular PostgreSQL table.

-Default values are chosen by Vega and are applied when the database migrations.
-They and are generally set to `1 day`.
+The pre-determined default values are applied when the database migrations.
+They are generally set to `1 day`.
 The chunk interval determines how much data is stored in each chunk and affects the amount of RAM used by the database, as recent chunks are kept in memory in order to make querying faster.

 #### Change chunk intervals